TQS-03/deti-tqs-03/README.md

 - changed payment tests to account for the change stated above
 - Updated Reservation logic to change number of station's availability
 - changed Reservation tests to reflect the above changes
+- Added one more frontend test
+- Added more load tests